Top tasting rooms in and around historic Sonoma Plaza.

 Sojourn Cellars

 The first wines released by Sojourn Cellars, founded in 2001, were Cabernet Sauvignons, which it still makes (and well).
-These days, though, the winery receives more attention for its Sonoma Coast Pinot Noirs, particularly the ones winemaker Erich Bradley crafts from grapes grown in the Gap’s Crown, Sangiacomo, and Rodgers Creek vineyards.
-Given their quality and the high praise they receive from critics, these wines, served in a modest bungalow, are reasonably priced.
+These days, though, the winery receives more press for its Sonoma Coast Pinot Noirs, particularly the ones winemaker Erich Bradley crafts from grapes grown in the Gap’s Crown, Sangiacomo, and Rodgers Creek vineyards.

 Read the full Sojourn Cellars review here.